-Biological warfare, also known as germ warfare, is one of the most dangerous forms of warfare with the capacity to wipe out entire populations and species from the face of the earth.
-It refers to the use of living biological agents, especially infectious agents like viruses, bacteria and fungi and biological toxins to terrorize, kill and incapacitate human beings, plants and animals as a deliberate act of warfare.
+Biological warfare, also known as germ warfare, is one of the most dangerous forms of warfare known to humankind.
+It has the capacity to wipe out entire populations and species from the face of the earth.
+It refers to the use of living biological agents, especially infectious agents like viruses, bacteria, fungi, and biological toxins to terrorize, kill and incapacitate human beings, plants and animals as a deliberate act of warfare.
 Bio-terrorism is also related to biological warfare, the difference being that in the former case, the biological weapons are used by a nation state clandestinely or by non-national groups like terrorist organizations while in the latter, the weapons are used by nation states during declared warfare events.

 Biological Warfare Agents

 The agents that can be used in biological warfare vary widely in their genetic composition, cellular structure, lethality, incubation periods, contagiousness, and other factors.
 Primarily, five types of biological agents can be potentially used as biological weapons: viruses (for example, the Small Pox virus, and viruses that cause hemorrhagic fevers), bacteria (like bacteria causing Anthrax, Cholera, Botulism, Bubonic Plague, Tularaemia, and Brucellosis), fungi (as agents for crop destruction), Rickettsiae (Typhus- and Q fever-causing microbes) and plant, animal, and microbial toxins.